-Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Arcing causing Existing Buildings death / damage The main contractor must ensure there is compliance with 2 to property the Safety, Health and Welfare at Work (General Application) Arc Eye Regulations 2007 by any persons who design, install, Alc Lyc maintain, use or are in control of relevant electrical Electricity Unprotected 4 5 High equipment.
+Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Arcing causing Existing Buildings death / damage The main contractor must ensure there is compliance with to property the Safety, Health and Welfare at Work (General Application) Arc Eye Regulations 2007 by any persons who design, install, Alleye maintain, use or are in control of relevant electrical Electricity Unprotected 4 5 High equipment.
 2 Medium cables resulting Wiring installations on the premises shall be checked by a in electric shock competent qualified electrician. or death Any person carrying out any work on the electrical installation Tripping hazard or any accessories or equipment connected should isolate

-I lo mo o vico d the equipment first by remarking the main first or leading off Unmarked the equipment first by removing the main fuse or locking off cables resulting the isolator.
-Live working is not allowed. in electric shock The main contractor must ensure that any electrical feeds are or death disconnected before any demolition work begins.
-Damage to If in doubt, the circuit must be tested using safe equipment to property or prove that it is dead.
-Areas where works are being carried out persons as a All cable connections must be properly made.
-Under no result of fire or circumstances will insulation tape alone be used to protect explosion due any repair or join in extension cables.
+Unmarked the equipment first by removing the main fuse or locking off cables resulting the isolator.
+Live working is not allowed. °, in electric shock The main contractor must ensure that any electrical feeds are or death disconnected before any demolition work begins.
+Damage to If in doubt, the circuit must be tested using safe equipment to property or prove that it is dead. persons as a Areas where works are being carried out result of fire or All cable connections must be properly made.
+Under no explosion due circumstances will insulation tape alone be used to protect any repair or join in extension cables.
 Work on equipment will to badly only be done by an authorised person. maintained Only 110v equipment (or less) will be used in external equipment or locations. an electrical The correct extension cables will be used, to cope with wet short circuit and rough conditions.
 Extension cables will be minimised by the provision of an adequate number of socket outlets.
 Extension cables, when used, will be routed so as not to cause tripping or similar hazards.
 Whenever possible, site electrical supplies will be protected by residual current and other such protection devices.
 All portable tools, cables etc should be identified and regularly inspected and maintained by a competent electrician.
 Check equipment before use for any sign of damage and report defects immediately.
-Portable generators should be regularly inspected and tested.
+Portable generators should be regularly inspected and tootod if fitted with an earth red then the connections much tested.
 If fitted with an earth rod, then the connections must be maintained in good condition.
 If anything goes wrong, switch the equipment off and disconnect from the power supply.
 Do not lift or pull equipment by the cable, the connections may become broken and create a hazard Cables will be routed so as to be protected from damage.
 The electrician will ensure that the temporary electrical supply is installed and tested as planned.
 The PSCS will ensure that all contractors' equipment is in good condition and is in accordance with the relevant ETCI standards before it is permitted to be used on site.
 Site Management will ensure that any portable generator or other electrical equipment fitted with an earth rod has the earth rod connected and connection maintained in good condition.
 Only authorised persons are permitted to alter electrical equipment.
 Any defects noted in electrical equipment must be reported to management so that immediate steps can be taken to have defects remedied by a site electrician or hire company.
 Portable Tools All portable tools will be thoroughly checked prior to use.
 Persons carrying out testing of portable electrical equipment should be trained for the work they are to undertake.
-It is the duty of the PSCS to ensure that the person is competent for the work they are to carry out.
+It is the duty of the PSCS to ensure that the person is competent for the work they are to carry out. --------------------------------- -- -- --